The Rising Threat of Ransomware

-The year 2020 has exponentially raised the attack rate, as per cybersecurity researchers it is evident that the ransomware attacks doubled in number.
-In 2020 financial year, the first quarter itself reported to be have drastic increase in the attack rate.
+The year 2020 has witnessed an exponential rise in the attack rate, as per cybersecurity researchers it is evident that the ransomware attacks doubled in number.
 This is because of the work from home conditions that COVID-19 pandemic has brought in.
 Lack of cybersecurity measures in work from home environment is the major reason for the drastic rise in the attack rate.

 The year 2020 has opened a new gateway for the attackers to intrude the business systems through its employee’s computers.
 During the first quarter of the year, hardly any company was ready to set up a secure Work From Home environment, which resulted in highest number of attacks, reportedly through the employees accounts and systems.